terezka/line-charts/README.md

 # Line Charts

-A opinionated library for plotting lines charts in SVG.
+A opinionated library for plotting line charts in SVG.
 Written in all Elm.
 See [demo.](https://terezka.github.io/line-charts/)

 ## Documentation